-Planned Academic Year of Delivery (The first year you anticipate the course running, e.g. AY 2019-20) Course Organiser (By default, the course proposer) Intended Delivery Period Semester1 Semester 2 Full Year Summer Other (please specify): Timetable considerations/conflicts For School use.
+Planned Academic Year of Delivery (The first year you anticipate the course running, e.g. AY 2019-20) 2019-20 Course Organiser (By default, the course proposer) Benjamin Bach Intended Delivery Period Semester1 Semester 2 Full Year Summer Other (please specify): Timetable considerations/conflicts For School use.
 Please specify any constraints to be considered (e.g. overlap of popular combinations, other specialism courses, external courses etc).
 Include whether the semester delivery is constrained or could be flexible.
+Please avoid timetabling clashes with: n/a since online course.
+Tutorials will be held in the afternoon/evening.
 Is this course available to visiting students?
-Yes (default)No If no, please provide a justification here: Required pre-requisite courses Use sparingly: these are enforced in PATH and can only be waived by approval from the School's Curriculum Approval Officer.
+Yes (default) X No If no, please provide a justification here: Course will be managed through its own program to give priority to the participants enrolled in that program.
+Required pre-requisite courses Use sparingly: these are enforced in PATH and can only be waived by approval from the School's Curriculum Approval Officer.
 Note that cross-year required pre-requisites may prevent MSc students from registering; consider using recommended pre-requisites or "other requirements" instead.
-No Yes (please specify full course name(s) and code(s)): Recommended pre-requisite courses No Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
+X No Yes (please specify full course name(s) and code(s)): Recommended pre-requisite courses No Yes (please specify full course name(s) and code(s)): Required co-requisite courses Specify any courses that must be taken in parallel with the existing course.
 Note that this leads to a timetabling constraint that should be mentioned elsewhere in the proposal.
-No Yes (please specify full course name(s) and code(s)):
+X No Yes (please specify full course name(s) and code(s)):

 Prohibited Combinations Specify any courses that may not be taken in combination with the proposed course].
-No Yes (please specify full course name(s) and code(s)): Other Requirements/Additional Information This information is often used by MSc students and students from other Schools to see if they have appropriate background without having done our School's courses.
+X No Yes (please specify full course name(s) and code(s)): Other Requirements/Additional Information This information is often used by MSc students and students from other Schools to see if they have appropriate background without having done our School's courses.
 So please avoid course titles, instead list specific knowledge and skills (such as mathematical concepts, programming ability or specific languages, etc).
 Also list any other constraints on registration, for example: "Only available to 4th Year Informatics students including those on joint degrees." or "This course is open to all Informatics students including those on joint degrees, and to students in the School of Mathematics.
-Other external students whose DPT does not list this course should seek permission from the course organiser."
-No Yes (please specify): Visiting Student Pre-requisites Same as "other requirements" Different than "other requirements" (please specify):
+Other external students whose DPT does not list this course should seek permission from the No x_Yes (please specify): Only open to Distance Learning students course organiser."
+Visiting Student Pre-requisites X Same as "other requirements" Different than "other requirements" (please specify): (not open to VUGs)